elixir-europe/infectious-diseases-toolkit/human-clinical-and-health-data/attributing-credit.md

 ---
 title: Attributing credit
-description: Referencing your sources (citations and recognition of contributions)
+description: Referencing your sources (citations and recognition of contributions).
 contributors: []
 no_robots: true
 search_exclude: true